Packing $K_r$s in bounded degree graphs: Acknowledgements

 \subsubsection{Edge-disjoint \texorpdfstring{$K_5$}{K5}-packing}

-In this section we show that \edkfive is $\APX$-hard even when $\Delta=9$.
-The proof uses an $L$-reduction that follows the same pattern as the one shown in Section~\ref{sec:krpacking_edkfour} for \edkfour.
-The reduction, shown in Figure~\ref{fig:krpacking_edkfive}, is as follows.
+We now show that \edkfive is $\APX$-hard even when $\Delta=9$.
+We present an $L$-reduction that follows the same pattern as the one shown in Section~\ref{sec:krpacking_edkfour}.
+This reduction, shown in Figure~\ref{fig:krpacking_edkfive}, is as follows.